Nouadhibou: History

 On 30 June 1973, at the time of the second-longest solar eclipse in the 20th century, an Aerobee rocket was launched at Nouadhibou for solar research.

-From February 2006 onwards Nouadhibou has become the departure point for African migrants trying to reach the Canary Islands.
-This extremely dangerous route to reach the European Union has become popular as a result of increased emigration controls along the Moroccan-controlled coast and around the Spanish enclaves of Ceuta and Melilla in the second half of 2005.
+Since February 2006, Nouadhibou has emerged as a major departure point for African migrants aiming to reach the Canary Islands.
+This extremely dangerous route to reach the European Union gained popularity due to heightened emigration controls along Morocco's coast and near the Spanish enclaves of Ceuta and Melilla in late 2005.
+As of 2024, the city remains a significant departure hub for irregular migrants to Europe, with over 80% of arrivals in the Canary Islands originating from Mauritania, many of whom are from Mali.

-The city is reputedly also a centre of trading of meteorites found in the Sahara.
+The city is reputedly also a center of trading of meteorites found in the Sahara.

 Population history

 Climate

 Nouadhibou features a hot desert climate (BWh) under the Köppen climate classification.
 The city sees virtually no rainfall during the course of the year averaging a paltry 18 mm annually.
 Despite the fact that it features a hot desert climate, the area does not quite see the extreme temperatures that other areas with this climate feature because of strong maritime influences, which also causes a seasonal lag in the warmer months.
 The average annual temperature in the city is 21.3 °C and the average annual high temperature is 27.1 °C.